abgag70/blog/articles/float16-webgpu.md

 #### Whats's currently possible ?

 The first solution I implemented was just to parse the RAW image in uint16 and cast every value to float32.
 It takes double the size and it's slow, but it works.
-Rendering usually happens in three of four passes
+Rendering usually happens in three of four passes :

+1. The RAW image is decoded into a Javascript ```Uint16Array```, then cast into a